Aeonss/WebtoonReader/README.md

 ## 🤖 &nbsp; To Do
 * Squash all the bugs!
+* Automatically load next chapter (if possible) after finishing a chapter
+* Add feature to dynamically load previous pages of a chapter

 ## 📘 &nbsp; License
 WebtoonReader is released under the [MIT license](https://github.com/Aeonss/WebtoonReader/blob/master/LICENSE.md).